WHAT IS OCCUPATIONAL THERAPY?

 MASTER OF OCCUPATIONAL THERAPY PROGRAM

 The Master of Science in Occupational Therapy program is for persons who have completed a baccalaureate degree and are ready for graduate education.
 Our program is a 24 month full-time educational commitment.
 A maximum of 48 students are admitted into the program annually.
+Students enrolled in the Master of Science in Occupational Therapy program must perform certain essential functions in order to participate in and complete program requirements.
+A list of these essential functions is provided under "Information for the Prospective Student".

 Go to the Top